Celebrating Portsmouth’s Centenary

 Need a second opinion?

-Here’s what previous hackers had to say about Hack Pompey
+Here’s what past hackers had to say

 “I felt immediately welcomed and inspired by the energy and creativity of everybody involved.” – Dan Branch